speer-technologies/react-native-assessment/README.md

 ### Grading

+Kindly create a video recording of your screen clearly showing the startup and 20-40 second basic UI run through of the app.
+You do not need to add voiceovers for this.
+Upload the video to a google drive and share a publicly accessible link along with the github submission. #Our team will not be able to evaluate your submission without this video.

-This exercise will be graded on a number of criteria including, but not limited to:
+The Github repo for exercise will be graded on a number of criteria including, but not limited to:
 - Clean, readable, and well documented code
 - Adherence to the SOLID principles
 - Utilization of an architectural pattern